eggheadio/eggheadio-course-notes/flexbox-fundamentals/notes/flex-shrink_and_flex-grow.md

 This property works like `flex-grow`, but in reverse.

 To illustrate how `flex-shrink` works, Garth sets the children's `flex-basis` values to 200 pixels, totaling 600 pixels in width; exceeding the width of the container.
-Each child is too big for the container – 😱Yikes!
+Each child is too big for the container – 😱 Yikes!
 They're even losing some width because they cannot fit into the container.

 But... *there's space left over from the container causing the children to not fit*...
 Why?
 Well, if the combined `flex-basis` is greater than the container's allowed space, the child elements will shrink to fit!